chefy-io/clojure-katas/README.md

   1. Open an issue (I will try to be as responsive as possible! :-)).
   2. Submit a Pull Request (bugfix, or submit a new problem!)

-Many thanks to [the contributors](https://github.com/marshallshen/clojure-katas/graphs/contributors), you made this project awesome!
+If you have any questions, feel free to messaage me on Github or Twitter: @marshallshen Many thanks to [the contributors](https://github.com/marshallshen/clojure-katas/graphs/contributors), you made this project awesome!

 ### Example: solve a kata